 Growing Palm Trees in New Jersey

-New Jersey is a cold state with a few small areas in the zone 7b.
-If you try growing palms outside of the zone 7, they will not survive.
+New Jersey is predominantly a cold state, with only a few small areas falling within zone 7b.
+Attempting to cultivate palm trees outside of zone 7 poses a significant risk, as they are unlikely to survive in the harsher conditions.
 Some cold hardy palms that can be grown in Zone 7 are:

 - European Fan Palm Tree – Zones 7b-11 (5 to 10 F)